Thairo Estrada Preview, Player Props: Giants vs. Dodgers

-The San Francisco Giants, including Thairo Estrada (.222 batting average in his past 10 games), take on starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Oracle Park, Saturday at 9:05 PM ET.
+The San Francisco Giants, including Thairo Estrada (.225 on-base percentage in past 10 games, 91 points below season-long percentage), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Oracle Park, Sunday at 3:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Dodgers.
+In his last game he had a one-hit showing (1-for-4) against the Dodgers.

 Sportsbook Promo Codes